i-hart/devicetype-library/README.md

   - :test_tube: Example: `subdevice_role: parent`
 - `comments`: A string field which allows for comments to be added to the device. (**Default: None**)
   - Type: String
-  - :test_tube: Example: `comments: This is a comment that will appear on all NetBox devices of this type`
+  - :test_tube: Example: `comments: This is a comment that will appear on all Nautobot devices of this type`
 - `is_powered`: A boolean which indicates whether the device type does not take power.
 This is mainly used as a workaround for validation testing on non powered devices (i.e. rackmount kits or patch pannels.) (**Default: True**)
   - Type: Boolean
   - :test_tube: Example: `is_powered: false`